 As part of my experimentations of baking with almond flour, recently an article on NY-times by Nigella Lawson circulating on face book caught my attention.
 The article was about Julia Child's Gateau Reine de Saba, French for Queen of Sheba cake የኑብያንዋ ንግሥት (የንግሥተ ሣባ)ቸኮላት ኪክ from Julia Child's first book, The French Chef.
 According to the article this cake was the first French cake Julia Child ever ate.

 So inline with the Nubian way of life, I stretched my imagination a bit and decided to use coffee and also korerima which is a unique spice indigenous to Ethiopia; closely related to coriander.
 And the out come was a pleasant surprise.

 That being said, I was enamored with the cake more for its namesake - The Nubian Queen የኑብያንዋ ንግሥት (የንግሥተ ሣባ) and the historic account of the Queen' visit to King Solomon, which some speak of their rendezvous as strictly platonic - a matter of state and trade agreements and not seduction.
-I don't see how that's possible if this rich decadent chocolate cake named in her honor was among the gifts she brought to him.
+I don't see how that was possible, if this rich decadent chocolate cake named in her honor was among the gifts, she has brought to him.